Stand up for the facts!

 "Russia cares about this election because of the existential threat they face in Ukraine," Darren Linvill, Clemson University communication professor, told PolitiFact.
 He said the election disinformation flowed out of Russia’s already established disinformation campaign that aimed to undermine Western support for the war in Ukraine.
 With Trump, who has expressed admiration for Russia’s president, promising to end the war there in 24 hours, the election’s outcome has long been expected to impact U.S.-Ukraine relations and the war as a whole.

-Melanie Smith, director of research for the Institute for Strategic Dialogue think tank’s U.S. division, said these influence efforts are part of a strategy that extends beyond the election.
+Melanie Smith, research director for the Institute for Strategic Dialogue think tank’s U.S. division, said these influence efforts are part of a strategy that extends beyond the election.

 "They are invested in undermining institutions in the U.S., as well as the U.S.'s reputation internationally," she told PolitiFact.
 "Elections tend to just be a flashpoint moment that they put extra (resources) behind, but we need to consider their impact long-term, too."